rsuzuki/Coursera-DataProducts-Week2/README.md

 * [airport_presentation.html](./airports_presentation.html): map in presentation form.
 * [airports_webpage.html](./airports_webpage.html): map in HTML form.

-*Note:* I've tried to view the actual HTML though *https://htmlpreview.github.io/*, but the map ifself did not show up.
-For evaluation purposes, please download the html files and open it locally.
+*Note:* I've tried to view the actual HTML through *https://htmlpreview.github.io*, but the map itself did not show up on it.
+For peer-review purposes, please download the html files and open it locally.